-1. Section 19 brings to fruition the parties' expectations that previous law frustrated.
-Inasmuch as the common law did not consider an unincorporated, nonprofit association to be a legal entity, it could not acquire property.
+2. Section 19 brings to fruition the parties' expectations that previous law frustrated.
+Inasmuch as the common law did not consider an unincorporated nonprofit association to be a legal entity, it could not acquire property.
 A gift of real or personal property thus failed.
-Reference in subsection (a) to the transfer as "purportedly" made identifies the document of transfer as one not effective under the law.
-Subsection (a) gives effect to the gift.
+Reference to the transfer as "purportedly" made identifies the document of transfer as one not effective under the law.
+The first alternative gives effect to the gift.
 However, if parties were informed about the common law they may have treated the gift as ineffective.
-In that case, the final clause of subsection (a) provides that the gift does not become effective when this Act takes effect.
+In that case, the final clause of Alternative 1 provides that the gift does not become effective when this Act takes effect.
+The unless clause would apply, for example, if the residual beneficiaries of the donor's will, knowing that the devise of Blackacre to the nonprofit association was ineffective under the law, continued to use Blackacre as their summer home with the approval and acquiescence of members and representatives of the nonprofit association.

-Section 19 should not be read as a retroactive 2. rule.
+3. Section 19 is not a retroactive rule.
 It applies to the facts existing when this Act takes effect.
-At that time subsection (a) applies to a purported transfer of property that under the law of the jurisdiction could not be given effect at the time it was made.
-Subsection (a) belatedly makes it effective -effective when this Act takes effect and not when made.
-The practical result of this difference in when the purported transfer is effective is that the transfer is subject to interests in the property that came into being in the interim.
+At that time Alternative 1 applies to a purported transfer of property that under the law of the jurisdiction that could not be given effect at the time it was made.
+The first alternative belatedly makes it effective - effective when this Act takes effect and not when made.
+The practical result of this difference is that when the purported transfer is effective, the transfer is subject to interests in the property that came into being in the interim.
 The nonprofit association's interest is subject, for example, to a tax or judgment lien that became effective in the interim.
 An intervening transfer by the initial transferor may simply be evidence that the "parties had treated the transfer as ineffective."
-If so, subsection (a) by its terms does not vest ownership in the nonprofit association.
+If so, Alternative 1 by its terms does not vest ownership in the nonprofit association.

-3. Some courts gave effect to gift of property to an unincorporated, nonprofit association by determining that the gift lodged title in someone, often officers of the association, to hold the property in trust for the benefit of the association and its members.
-Subsection (b) addresses this situation.
+4. Some courts gave effect to gift of property to an unincorporated nonprofit association by determining that the gift lodged title in someone, often officers of the association, to hold the property in trust for the benefit of the association's members.
+The second alternative addresses this situation.
 When the Act takes effect it authorizes the fiduciary to transfer the property to the association.
 If the fiduciary is unwilling or reluctant, the association may require the fiduciary to transfer the property to the association.
 In either case, the association will get a deed transferring the property to it which, in the case of real property, the association may record.